wrewsama/stretchsense_gesture_recognition/README.md

 8. Click on `EXIT` to exit

 ### Config File
-Inside `src/config.yaml`, you can choose the:
+Inside `src/config.yaml`, you can choose:
 * filenames
   * data - The name of the raw data file both to store the data collected by the DataCollector and to be used by the Trainer to train the model.
   * trained_model - The name of the file storing the parameters of the model trained by the Trainer.